IASA Research Grants

 Your reference will be one of the key factors in assessing the applicant’s suitability for a grant.

-Please submit your reference statement, if possible either by email from an institutional email address or signed and scanned on institutional, headed letter paper to the BFSA Grants Officer by email (details below) before 15th April 2019.
+Please submit your reference statement, if possible either by email from an institutional email address or signed and scanned on institutional, headed letter paper to the IASA Grants Officer by email (details below) before 15th April 2020.

-The BFSA would like to thank you in advance for your assistance.
+The IASA would like to thank you in advance for your assistance.
 Your reference will be acknowledged by email.

 Chair: Dr. Derek Kennet